 Aadab left Greece, continuing further into Europe.
 But the words “new life” came with different meaning now.
 She left the Middle East in pursuit of a new life in Europe.
 She found it in ways she had never expected.

-By missionaries with GEM (Greater Europe Mission)
+By workers with GEM

 *Name changed for security reasons